of the Professional Photographers of Los Angeles County

 The 1st Vice President shall assist the President in his or her yearly duties as requested.

 Engage General Meeting speakers, Programs and Workshops and manage their travel, dinner and speaking arrangements.
-Coordinate the judges notification of dinner location with the DPC director.
+Coordinate the judge’s notification of dinner location with the DPC director.
 The 1st Vice President will also manage the PPLAC Calendar, Meetup site and Social Media page(s).
+The 1st Vice President will represent PPLAC at State and National meetings when the President is not available.

 2nd Vice President